 Among the Spark winners are ‘SOSO CARE’ from Nigeria, a low-cost social enterprise using recyclable garbage as a financial resource to enabling access to micro health insurance; ‘QABY’ from Qatar, a biotech start-up focusing on Parkinson’s disease; ‘Biliblanket’ from Bhutan, providing phototherapy to treat jaundice in newborns; and the ‘ZEDOC’ digital patient care platform from New Zealand.

-Winners of the Booster competition include ‘Robin’, an assistive technological device for the blind from Russia; ’On Track’, a remote digital rehabilitation platform for stroke survivors, from the UK ; ‘FindANurse’ from Lebanon, which helps families find dependable and professional caregivers; and the ‘NoDK’, an inexpensive dental treatment device from the US.
+Winners of the Booster competition include ‘Robin’, an assistive technological device for the blind from Russia; ’On Track’, a remote digital rehabilitation platform for stroke survivors, from the UK ; ‘FindANurse’ from Lebanon, which helps families find dependable and professional caregivers; and the ‘NoDK CaviGuard’, an inexpensive dental treatment device that uses medicine to treat active cavities from the US.

 All winning projects will be showcased in this year’s virtual Innovation Hub, which will be a unique, 360° environment, home to discussion spaces, a cinema, a photo gallery, and a wellness room, where visitors to WISH 2020 can engage directly with the winners, among several other activities.
 The winning innovators will showcase their work to global health experts and policymakers at WISH 2020, to be held virtually from November 15-19 under the theme of ‘One World Our Health’.
 This slogan emphasizes WISH’s vision to welcome all partnerships under a common banner, striving for a common goal of creating a healthier world.